 In Maryland, talking on the phone while driving was already illegal.
 However, with the enactment of Jake’s Law, victims can benefit as the seriousness of this law could bring the jury to have little to no sympathy for the distracted driver.

 Some say this is a step in the right direction.
 Others believe that there is a need for even stricter consequences.
 They argue that lawmakers should take the law even further by requiring negligent drivers to provide their mobile phone data to help law enforcement determine what was happening a few seconds before the accident.

 Privacy advocates refuse to support pushing for laws that may compromise an individual’s privacy.
 They argue that providing mobile phone data to law enforcement breaches the fourth amendment rights, protecting U.S. citizens from unreasonable searches or seizures.

-However, an exciting turn of events occurred when a U.S. court changed its verdict on a privacy case.
+However, an exciting turn occurred when a U.S. court changed its verdict on a privacy case.
 Let’s check out the details.

-In May 2015, a U.S. court surprised everyone after reversing their previous pro-privacy decision in U.S. vs. Davis, a case that challenged the use of location data obtained without any search warrants.
+In May 2015, a U.S. court surprised everyone after reversing their previous pro-privacy decision in U.S. vs. Davis.
+This case challenged the use of location data obtained without search warrants.